-In 2002, the hot springs were opened to the public with pipes bringing up the naturally heated waters.
-In 2018, National Parks Board started to redevelop the site to enhance the visitor experience, turning it into the Sembawang Hot Spring Park in 2020.
+In 2002, pipes were built to bring up the spring water.
+In 2018, National Parks Board redeveloped the site turning it into the Sembawang Hot Spring Park, which opened in 2020.

 The centrepiece of Sembawang Hot Spring Park is a Cascading Pool.
 At the Cascading Pool, the 70 degree Celsius water is cooled through a series of pools which bring the temperature down to 40 degree Celsius, the recommended temperature for contact with the skin.